 In some of the regressions we will furthermore add individual background covariates, including dummy variables for gender, 5-year age-groups, marital status and being a college graduate, all measured in period t, in order to further capture differences in access to capital as well as attitudes to risk.

-We will also estimate equation (10) with and without year dummies, in order to check whether aggregate time trends in the choice of organizational form affect the results.57
+Finally, we will estimate equation (10) with and without year dummies, in order to check whether aggregate time trends in the choice of organizational form affect the results.